canonical/lxd/specs/command-line-user-experience.md

 container snapshot or image.

-If the resource is read-only (an image or snapshot for example), a copy of it will be made using a random name (UUID).  profile is used to apply a configuration profile (or multiple ones if passed multiple times) to the newly created container.
+If the resource is read-only (an image or snapshot for example), a copy of it will be made using a random name.
+The random name may be a UUID, or may be a more memorable word combination such as a random adjective followed by a random noun.  profile is used to apply a configuration profile (or multiple ones if passed multiple times) to the newly created container.